 - Tug Toy Strips and Finished Toy Size

-Remember, your dog isn’t judging on looks.
+Remember, as we mentioned above, your dog isn’t judging on looks.
 Just fun!
 I’m sure they think you’re the gold medal human and champion of their world no matter what.
-Woofs!
+Woofs, DIY dog toy superstars!
+You’ve got this!